 If you have good to excellent credit, SoFi is a good option for a personal loan.
-The lender offers very low interest rates between 5.81% and 16.25% with the option of fixed or variable rates.
+The lender offers very low interest rates between 6.99% and 14.99% with the option of fixed or variable rates.
 You can also borrow up to $100,000 with terms up to seven years.
 Moreover, all SoFi borrowers and members can take advantage of free career counseling services offered by the lender and networking and social events.
 Read more for our SoFi review to decide whether this is the right lender for you.